thomasruiz/node-serverless-helpers/readme.md

   event comes from, and add useful middlewares to it.
  3. Run your function, and wrap the result to the expected format.

+## TODO

+ - Global logging system
+ - Implement middlewares for API
+ - Implement more handlers
+ - Remove all console.logs

 ## Licence

 [ISC - Copyright 2018 Thomas Ruiz](https://github.com/thomasruiz/node-serverless-helpers/blob/master/LICENCE)